 Age restrictions: Due to the nature of the shows, and for the comfort of our patrons and actors, we do not allow children under the age of 4yrs old.

 Late Seating Policy: Late arriving audience members may be held out until the first appropriate seating opportunity.
 Late seating holds are in place for the convenience of the performers and audience members who are seated at show time.
 The length of seating holds vary by production and are set in consultation with production artistic staff.

 Physically Challenged: The theatre can easily accommodate wheelchairs.
 However, only on the main floor.
 Please notify the box office when you purchase your tickets that you require special seating.

-Deaf and Hard of Hearing: Sound enhancement headsets are available for all performances and can be picked up at the gift counter in the main lobby at no charge.
+Deaf and Hard of Hearing: Sound enhancement headsets are available for all performances and can be picked up at the will-call counter in the main lobby at no charge.

-Intermission: During intermission and before the show starts snacks and drinks are available for purchase in the 3rd floor meeting room.
+Intermission: During intermission and before the show starts snacks and drinks are available for purchase in the 3rd floor intermission lounge.
 Cash only.

 Parking: Unrestricted parking is available during all regular show times in the lots to the North and East of the building.
 On-street parking on Main Street is permitted on weekends and evenings with no time restriction.
 Handicapped parking is available on the East-side parking lot of the WOH.